wavim/hilbert-sort/README.md

 -   2-D points sorting - connects set / random 2-D points according to the sorted sequence.

-    > The result from sorting random points will roughly estimate a hilbert curve.
+    > The result from sorting random points will roughly estimate a Hilbert curve.

--   Colors (sRGB) sorting - sorting sRGB colors, using $(R, G, B)$ as the color vector, with a pre/post-sort comparison.
+-   Colors (sRGB) sorting - sorting sRGB colors, using $(R, G, B)$ as the color vector, with a pre- / post-sort comparison.
     > The result would be more gradient-like (overall) than the raw version.
     > HSL might give better results (?), you could experiment with it freely, through minor changes to the _assets/demo.html_ script source code.

 ### Notes

-The time complexity of the algorithms is estimated to be $O(n)$ where n is the number of vectors in the hypercube (complexity analysed w.r.t. number of total function calls).
+The time complexity of the algorithms is estimated to be $O(n)$ where n is the number of vectors in the hypercube (complexity analyzed w.r.t. number of total function calls).
 This, however, ignores constant factors and the overhead of recursion function calls.

 Space complexity of the algorithms is expected to be high, as recursion is heavily used.